ConstraintLayout/constraintlayout.github.io/basics/guidelines.md

 ![Create Guideline](../assets/images/basics/guideline_create.gif)

-In the current version of Android Studio you will not see the newly created guideline until you click on the blueprint view.
-If you don't see it after you create the guideline, just click anywhere inside blueprint view and you'll see it.
+In old versions of Android Studio you would not see the newly created guideline until you clicked on the blueprint view.
+If you are using an old version of Android Studio and don't see the guideline you just created, just click anywhere inside blueprint view and it'll appear.

 #### Types of Guideline